All Episodes

 And vanity is not something that's worth bragging about.

-And you know what one of the first signs of vanity is, and this is this will shock you.
+And you know what one of the first signs of vanity is?

-And folks, there really is in terms of news out there, it's not much out there today.
+In terms of news out there, there's not much out there today.

 Because, I mean, there's ISIS out there.

-There's the usual stuff about how Obama's destroying a country, but that's we can do that every day.
+There's the usual stuff about how Obama's destroying a country, but that's what we can do that every day.

 But there really isn't a whole lot of stuff out there.

-So I'm gonna just improv it today.
+So I'm going to just improv it today.

 And most people would probably be surprised to hear that definition of it, but make no mistake about it.

-If you're absorbed, possessed, obsessed, concerned with what other people think of you.
+If you're absorbed, possessed, obsessed, concerned with what other people think of you, the only thing that can be is vanity.

-Now let me clear up this education business.
+Now, let me clear up this education business.

 Because I didn't go to college.

-I was forced to go, never wanted to go, never had I couldn't wait to get out of high school.
+I couldn't wait to get out of high school.

-I'm not I'm not trying to convince people to do what I did.
+I'm not trying to convince people to do what I did.

-I'm I'm just explaining to you why I have the attitudes and the views about it that I do.
+I'm just explaining to you why I have the attitudes and the views about it that I do.

 It's not for everybody.